A Cocktail Menu that Will Challenge Your Palate and Warm Your Heart - DCR

 - Fourth, the Ain’t You A Sweetie Pie:

-Yes, we loved these names too.
-But we think this one may be the most difficult to assume what it’s all about just based off it’s name.
-Another gin based cocktail shaken to perfection with a condensed milk drizzle, honey syrup, and angostura bitters, much like our first cocktail, this is a drink that is brought to it’s full potential by it’s garnish.
+Another gin-based cocktail shaken to perfection with a condensed milk drizzle, honey syrup, and angostura bitters, much like our first cocktail, this is a drink that is brought to its full potential by its garnish.
 A stick of dark chocolate balanced atop perfection, one bite of chocolate followed by a cool sip of heaven.
 This is another drink we’d suggest for dessert.
 Or, well, three consecutive desserts, we don’t judge.

 - Last but surely not least, the Pants on Fire;